NOTE 2 MATERIAL ACCOUNTING POLICY INFORMATION

 Net realisable value is the estimated selling price in the ordinary course of business less estimated costs of completion and estimated costs necessary to make the sale.

-Raw materials, packing materials, stock in trade, work-in-progress, finished goods, project material for long term contracts, scrap materials and stores and spares are valued at lower of cost or net realizable value (""NRV"") after providing for obsolescence and other losses, where considered necessary on an item-by-item basis.
+Raw materials, packing materials, stock-in-trade, work-in-progress, finished goods, project material for long-term contracts, scrap materials and stores and spares are valued at lower of cost or net realisable value ("NRV") after providing for obsolescence and other losses, where considered necessary on an item-by-item basis.
 However, materials and other items held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
 Cost of raw materials, packing materials and stores and spares is determined on a weighted average basis and includes all applicable costs, including hedging costs, wherever applicable and further includes inward freight and other costs incurred in bringing goods to their present location and condition.
 Cost of work-in-progress and finished goods includes direct materials as aforesaid, direct labour cost and a proportion of manufacturing overheads based on total manufacturing overheads to raw materials consumed.
 Cost of stock-in-trade includes cost of purchase and includes all applicable costs, including inward freight, incurred in bringing the inventories at their location and condition.
 Cost is determined on a weighted average basis.

 The stocks of scrap materials have been taken at net realisable value.

-Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
+Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.

 Carrying value of inventory is adjusted for effective portion of changes in fair value of hedging instrument.